ioupg/reborn/README.md

 Bootstrap project for JS/TS based in-browser game prototyping playground, similar to previous ActionScript/Starling pair.

-Targets best practives of modern web development (to the reasonable extent) but favors simplicity.
+Targets best practices of modern web development (to the reasonable extent) but favors simplicity.

 Sub-goal - evaluation of coding assistants, are they any help.